History & Milestones

 Chamber Launches Work North Central

-The North Central Massachusetts Chamber of Commerce and its economic development arm, the North Central Massachusetts Development Corporation, launched a new localized online jobs board to help connect job seekers to employers in North Central Massachusetts.
-This online employment resource, called WorkNorthCentral.com, is housed on the Chamber’s website.
-Visitors to WorkNorthCentral.com can search for full-time and part-time employment as well as internship opportunities with employers located within the twenty-seven communities of North Central Massachusetts.
-This jobs portal is free for job seekers and available at no cost to Chamber members to post and manage as many jobs listings as they need.
+The Chamber and its economic development arm, the North Central Massachusetts Development Corporation, launch a new localized online jobs board called WorkNorthCentral.com to help connect job seekers to employers in North Central Massachusetts.
+Visitors can search for employment opportunities located within the twenty-seven communities of North Central Massachusetts.
+The jobs board starts modestly with just one hundred jobs, but by January 2021 has over 1,200 opportunities posted.

 Chamber Releases Economic Profile Study